Galarrwuy Yunupingu: Early life and education

-He was born at Melville Bay, near Yirrkala, on 30 June 1948, and is a member of the Gumatj clan of the Yolngu people.
+Galarrwuy Yunupingu was born at Melville Bay, near Yirrkala, on 30 June 1948, and was a member of the Gumatj clan of the Yolngu people.
+His father, Mungurrawuy Yunupingu, was a well-known artist and leader of his clan; siblings included lead singer of Yothu Yindi, his brother Mandawuy Yunupingu; and several artist sisters, including Nyapanyapa Yunupingu and Nancy Gaymala Yunupingu.

 He attended the Mission School at Yirrkala in his formative years, and moved to Brisbane to study at the Methodist Bible College for two years, returning to Gove in 1967.

 Career

 Land rights

-In the early 1960s, with his father, Gumatj clan leader Mungurrawuy, he entered the struggle for land rights, and helped draw up the Yirrkala bark petitions.
+In the early 1960s, with his father, Gumatj clan leader Mungurrawuy, Yunupingu entered the struggle for land rights and helped draw up the Yirrkala bark petitions, which his father helped to paint.
 He came to national attention in the late 1960s for his role in the landmark, but unsuccessful Gove Land Rights Case.
 This legal action was the first by Indigenous Australians to challenge mining companies' rights to exploit traditional lands.
-He became a prominent leader and strong voice on behalf of Aboriginal people in the Northern Territory and Australia, gaining respect and admiration from many.
-In 1969 he was elected to the Yirrkala town council.
+He became a prominent leader and strong voice on behalf of Aboriginal people in the Northern Territory and Australia, gaining the respect and admiration from many.

-In 1975 he joined the Northern Land Council (NLC), the authority appointed under the Aboriginal Land Rights Act 1976 to represent traditional Aboriginal landowners and Aboriginal people.
+In 1975, Yunupingu joined the Northern Land Council (NLC), the authority appointed under the Aboriginal Land Rights Act 1976 to represent traditional Aboriginal landowners and Aboriginal people.
 He was chairman of the NLC from 1977 to 1980, an executive member until 1983 when he was re-elected as chairman.
 He has led a number of negotiations with mining and government bodies.

+In 1988, Yunupingu and Wenten Rubuntja presented prime minister Bob Hawke, who was on a visit to the Northern Territory as part of Bicentennial celebrations, with a statement of Aboriginal political objectives, painted on a 1.2 m2 sheet of composite wood.
+This became known as the "Barunga Statement".
+Hawke responded by saying that he wished to conclude a treaty between Aboriginal and other Australians by 1990.
+In June 1991 the Aboriginal band, Yothu Yindi, whose lead singer was Yunupingu's younger brother Mandawuy Yunupingu, wrote and released the hit song "Treaty" to commemorate the Barunga statement.
+The brothers and the band wanted to highlight the lack of progress on the treaty between Aboriginal peoples and the federal government.

-As chair of the NLC, he led the Gagudju people in negotiations with mining and government bodies.
-Not opposed to mining in principle, Yunupingu sees it as a way for Aboriginal people to escape the welfare trap if it is conducted on the traditional owners' terms.
+As chair of the NLC, Yunupingu led the Gagudju people in negotiations with mining and government bodies.
+Not opposed to mining in principle, Yunupingu saw it as a way for Aboriginal people to escape the welfare trap if it is conducted on the traditional owners' terms.
 These include a fair distribution of the economic benefits and respect for the land and specific sacred sites.
 He said: "We will continue to fight for the right to make our own decisions about our own land".